aleXOR2/python3-notepad-intellisense/README.md

 * copy new python.xml into %NPP_FOLDER%\plugins\APIs

 ## Results:
-The new functions / modules / classes definition is about 3.5M long compared to standard 65K definition.
+The new functions / modules / classes definition file is more than 570% times bigger compared to default definitions file.
 ### Before:
 ![before](before.png)
 ### After: